 Try it in 30 seconds

-Swap your OpenAIbase_url + api_key and you’re done:
+Swap your OpenAIbase_url + api_key and you’re done.
+Don’t have a virtual key yet?
+Two paths:

 Why an AI Gateway?